ucsd-cse8b-w24/ucsd-cse8b-w24/syllabus.md

 before the original deadline.

-For those assignments near the end of the quarter, the deadline for all late/resubmissions will be Friday of Week 10 at 10pm.
-We will not accept any submissions after that time, for any reason.
+For those assignments near the end of the quarter, the deadline for all late/resubmissions will be Friday of Week 10 at 8am.
+After the automatic 24-hour extenstion, we will not accept any submissions after that time, for any reason.

-Each student gets a free “slip day” for each programming assignment (PA) that allow an automatic 24-hour extension to submit the PA.
-You do not have to ask to use your slip day.
-Just submit your assignment after the deadline (but before 24 hours after the deadline) to automatically use your slip day.
-There is no penalty for using this free slip day.

-Please note that all deadlines for PAs are at 10pm (not midnight).

 <a id="g:exams"></a>
 <h3>Exams</h3>

 There will be two in-person exams in this course: a midterm and a final exam.
 The exam dates are shown below:

-- Midterm Exam: Friday, February 17th 2024
+- Midterm Exam: Friday, February 16th 2024
-- Final Exam: Monday, March 20th 2024
+- Final Exam: Wednesday, March 20th 2024

 The final exam will be **cumulative** and will cover all topics discussed in the course.